 Economic insecurity creates favourable conditions for far-right parties, who turn discontent into political advantage.
 Welfare state policies, argue Daphne Halikiopoulou and Tim Vlandas, must therefore focus on moderating these risks, and reducing the likelihood of insecure people voting far right

-Associate Professor of Comparative Social Policy and a Fellow of St Antony’s College at the University of Oxford
+Associate Professor of Comparative Social Policy and Fellow of St Antony’s College, University of Oxford

 It has been published in Comparative Political Studies, Socio-Economic Review, Journal of Common Market Studies, Politics&Society, Journal of European Social Policy, European Political Science, European Journal of Industrial Relation, Social Policy and Administration, Political Science Research and Methods, Basic Income Studies, Political Quarterly, European Political Science Review, Review of European Economic Policy, French Politics, Nations&Nationalism, Journal of Ethnic and Migration Studies, Journal of International and Comparative Social Policy and Comparative European Politics.